vcpkg: a C++ package manager for Windows, Linux, and macOS

 Install a library on your local machine

 vcpkg install to download the library and compile it. vcpkg uses the library's portfile in the ports directory.
-If no triplet is specified, vcpkg will install and compile for the default triplet for the target platform: x86-windows, x64-linux.cmake, or x64-osx.cmake.
+If a triplet isn't specified, vcpkg installs and compiles for the default triplet for the target platform: x86-windows, x64-linux.cmake, or x64-osx.cmake.

 For Linux libraries, vcpkg depends on gcc being installed on the local machine.
-On MacOS, vcpkg uses Clang.
+On macOS, vcpkg uses Clang.

 > vcpkg install boost:x86-windows The following packages will be built and installed: boost:x86-windows * bzip2:x86-windows * zlib:x86-windows Additional packages (*) will be installed to complete this operation.